 Best thing to do is to identify what you are fixated on and then name the situation you have not been able to stop holding onto.
 Once they have a name for them you can decide whether those events are worth hanging onto.
 With a name, it is easier to get passed them.

 #2 Predicting the Future

 The second thing that your mind practices to distract you is to predict what is going to happen.
 The thinking process of predicting depletes focus and concentration.
-Predicting is a fruitless exercise that produces feeling anxiety, apprehension and fear based on false assumptions.
+Predicting is a fruitless exercise that produces feeling anxiety, apprehension, and fear based on false assumptions.
 No one can see the future.
-If you were able to see the future then the lottery would be won at every drawing.
-That certainty is not true.
-Also bad things could be stopped before they happened.
-Of course you know that is not possible either.
+If you were able to see the future then the lottery would be won in every drawing.
+That certainly is not true.
+Also, bad things could be stopped before they happened.
+Of course, you know that is not possible either.